 - Supports youth and caregivers in creating a safety plan for the protection of the youth

-Trauma Focused Cognitive Behavior Therapy< (TF-CBT) has been shown to be an effective treatment for Posttraumatic Stress Disorder (PTSD) and Childhood Traumatic Grief (CTG) in youth and adults.
+Trauma-Focused Cognitive Behavior Therapy< (TF-CBT) has been shown to be an effective treatment for Post Traumatic Stress Disorder (PTSD) and Childhood Traumatic Grief (CTG) in youth and adults.
 When the traumas are chronic and began in early development, it is often the only treatment that helps youth heal.
 Complex developmental trauma affects a youth??s brain by interfering with working memory, reasoning and planning skills.
 The coping strategies that TF-CBT teaches help to improve executive functions and memory abilities.

 TF-CBT can also be used to address Childhood Traumatic Grief (CTG).
 In CTG, the clinician provides developmentally and culturally appropriate education to the grieving youth and his/her caregivers about death.
 The therapist inquires about their beliefs regarding death and afterlife.
-Therapy includes naming ??inside feelings??, observing how ??inside feelings show on the outside, reviewing positive and negative experiences with the deceased and completing a ??goodbye?.
+Therapy includes naming inside feelings, observing how inside feelings show on the outside, reviewing positive and negative experiences with the deceased and completing a goodbye.
 There are exercises devoted to preserving positive memories of the deceased and acceptance of the idea that people may differ in their feelings towards the deceased.

 Family Reunification Therapy (transitioning kids from out of home care back to birth homes or to adoptive homes)

 In keeping with our belief that every youth deserves permanence, we provide our county partners with a comprehensive and impartial assessment of a family??s strengths and needs.
-Through collaborative interviews and focused testing, our experienced clinicians identify the interventions and services necessary for a successful family reunification.
+Through collaborative interviews and focused testing, our experienced clinicians identify the interventions and services necessary for successful family reunification.
 When court testimony is required, we are available to explain our recommendations to judges, juries and attorneys.

 DBT (Dialectical Behavior Therapy)

-- DBT emphasizes the psychosocial approach that some people are prone to react in a more intense and out-of-the-ordinary manner toward certain emotional situations, primarily those focused in romantic, family and friend relationships.
+- DBT emphasizes the psychosocial approach that some people are prone to react in a more intense and out-of-the-ordinary manner toward certain emotional situations, primarily those focused on romantic, family and friend relationships.
 DBT theory suggests that some people??s arousal levels in such situations can increase far more quickly than the average person??s, attain a higher level of emotional stimulation, and take a significant amount of time to return to baseline arousal levels.